Neats29/neats29.github.io/source/coaching/index.md

 <h1 style="font-size: 1.6em;">How can I best prepare for a session?</h1>

 - for video call sessions, I'd highly recommend wearing a pair of headphones so I can hear you well
-- I'd recommend taking the session laying down or sitting in a comfortable seat
+- I'd recommend taking the session laying down with the laptop camera pointing towards you to show your face and the upper part of your body.
+However if that is not feasible or comfortable for you, it's totally ok to do the session sitting down in a comfortable seat
 - it's best not to have a hard stop after the session in case we go over time and to allow a gentle transition into the rest of your day

 ---